jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_84.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Subnet routing",
+				"funcTitle":"Subnet Routing",
-				"funcP":"A VM can attach multiple Elastic Network Interfaces that belong to different subnets.
-Each subnet can independently set up an identity and access management policy and a route forwarding policy to achieve security isolation between user services and the network."
+				"funcP":"Multiple Elastic Network Interfaces that belong to different subnets may be attached to a Virtual Machine.
+Each subnet can independently set up an IAM policy and a route forwarding policy to achieve security isolation between user business and the network"
 			},
 			{
 				"funcName":"",
-				"funcTitle":"Machine routing",
+				"funcTitle":"Machine Routing",
-				"funcP":"A fine routing policy can be set up inside the VM.
-The specific service traffic can be forwarded by a specific Elastic Network Interface or a specific IP address."
+				"funcP":"A fine routing policy can be set up inside the Virtual Machines.
+The specific business traffic can be forwarded by a specific Elastic Network Interface or a specific IP address."
 			}
 		]
 	}